 In this article, we’ll talk you through the pros and cons of the best password managers for business, so you can decide which password management platform will suit your company best.
 The options listed vary significantly in terms of pricing but in general, the more you are willing to pay per user, the greater breadth of features you can enjoy.

-The top 3 best password managers for business
+The top 3 best password managers for business in 2022

 Available for a wide range of operating systems, LastPass (opens in new tab) is a versatile password manager.
 Its solid interface and range of two-factor authentication (2FA) options are strong features, while even the free version supports unlimited passwords and offers a built-in strong password generator.